tkarakai-gto/notes/docker_notes.md

 ### Registry on a Swarm

 In a Swarm, you cannot use an image that is only in one node!
-It must be able to pull from a repository availabe for all nodes.
+It must be able to pull from a repository available for all nodes.

-Becasue of the `Routing Mesh` 127.0.0.1:5000 is accessible by all nodes.
+Because of the `Routing Mesh` 127.0.0.1:5000 is accessible by all nodes.

 Registry can run the same way in a Swarm pretty much the same way, running as a `service`.